Labernator/Mordheim/Players/Kai/nonplayed/forest goblins/forest_goblins_special_skills.md

 Example: In case that the effect of a mixture last for D6=3 rounds, roll a D6 in recovery phase of the 4th round on the upper ruleset.

 ## Dive attack expert
 The hero is a expert in diving attacks, he does not need to take initiative tests for 2" height.
-The maximum heigt of a dive attack is increased to a macimum of 4“.
+The maximum heigt of a dive attack is increased to a maximum of 4“.
 Even if he rides a giant spider.

 Example: The Hero stands in 4" height and wants to do a dive attack.
 There is no need to do two Initiative test, he has to do only one test.